Searching for The Best Medicare Supplement Plans Available In Cross City, Florida?

 About Cross City: Community Snapshot for Seniors

-Cross City is the county seat of Dixie County, a small rural town of approximately 1,700 residents that functions as the governmental center for one of Florida’s most sparsely populated counties.
-Located along U.S. Highway 19/98 in the Nature Coast region, Cross City offers authentic Old Florida living defined by simplicity, self-reliance, and extremely low costs.
+Cross City is the county seat of Dixie County, a small rural town of approximately 1,700 residents that serves as the governmental center for a sparsely populated area of Florida’s Nature Coast.
+Located along U.S. Highway 19/98, the community reflects a traditional rural setting with a focus on practicality and access to essential services.

 Community Character and Lifestyle